WilhelmThor/lcd32/README.md

 http://www.banggood.com/3_2-Inch-TFT-LCD-Display-Module-Touch-Screen-For-Raspberry-Pi-B-B-A-p-1011516.html

-lcd32_setup.sh is setting up the 3.2" TFT-Touch-Screen lcd32_uninstall.sh is removing the changes the setup-script made calibrate_tft-tp.sh is for calibrating the screen via xinput-calibrator
+- lcd32_setup.sh is setting up the 3.2" TFT-Touch-Screen
+- lcd32_uninstall.sh is removing the changes the setup-script made except leaving the backup-files remaining
+- calibrate_tft-tp.sh is for calibrating the screen via xinput-calibrator

 Copy all three scripts in the same directory.
 Then run "sudo bash ./lcd32_setup.sh" for setting up the touchscreen.